ubuntu/WSL/docs/tutorials/vscode.md

 One of the advantages of WSL is that it can interact with the native Windows version of Visual Studio Code using its remote development extension.

-To install Visual Studio Code visit the Microsoft Store and search for `Visual Studio Code`.
+To install Visual Studio Code visit the Microsoft Store and search for Visual Studio Code.

-Then click `Install`.
+Then click **Install**.

 ![|624x483](assets/vscode/msstore.png)